 University of Saint Francis

 The University of Saint Francis’s Bachelor of Science in Nursing (BSN) program prepares graduates to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Students must complete 128 to 130 credits of general college coursework and nursing courses to fulfill degree requirements.
 The program traditionally takes four years to complete.
-Nursing coursework encompasses nursing leadership, medical surgical nursing, nursing care of children and adolescents, and psychiatric-mental health nursing.
+Nursing coursework encompasses nursing leadership, medical-surgical nursing, nursing care of children and adolescents, and psychiatric-mental health nursing.
 Registered nurses who want to earn a BSN may want to consider the department’s online RN to BSN program.
 Academically-gifted nursing majors may want to pursue the ACE (Achieving Credits Early) BSN program, which takes three years to complete.

-Master’s in Nursing Programs in Indiana
+Master’s in Nursing Programs

 Indiana University confers the Master of Science in Nursing (MSN) in one of nine concentrations: adult acute care nurse practitioner, family nurse practitioner, pediatric nurse practitioner, psychiatric/mental health nurse practitioner, and nursing leadership in health systems.
 All nursing students will complete, in addition to coursework specific to the concentration, core courses including nursing theory, leadership for advanced practice nursing, nursing research methods, and either a nursing study or a master’s thesis.
 The Nursing Department is also home to the Resource Center for Innovation in Clinical Nursing Education, a clinical simulator lab.
 Graduate students may be eligible for available scholarships and assistantships in the nursing department.